dk14/wolfram-mega/docs/oracles.md

 ## Deactivate capability
 Deactivation/Reactivation is the only type of update of capability spec, that Mega-mempools support.
 Any other update will be rejected as duplicate.

-Mutation of spec is nevertheless possible in case when capability is evicted from mempools.
+Mutation of spec is nevertheless possible in cases when capability is partially or completely evicted from mempools.
 Such mutation would put oracle at risk of being reported for capability collision (`ad-collision` report).
 It could also cause both versions to exist in mempools.

 Deactivation does not evict capabilities from mempools - it only marks endpoint as unavailable for queries.

-**Thus, proper update is to-deactivate old one and activate a new capability with newly issued pubkey.**
+**Thus, proper update is to-deactivate old one and activate a new capability with newly issued pubkey.** Possibly referring to the same endpoint.

 ```ts
 await fetch('./deactivateCapability?pubkey=' + encodeURIComponent(capabilityPubKey))